‘Nier: Automata’ Soundtrack Vinyl Edition Set To Release This Year

 In a message to shareholders, Square Enix notes the global success of Nier: Automata has been a pleasant surprise.
 They refer to the game as “a global hit far in excess of [their] expectations,” also noting that the game “has not only reminded the world of the high quality of Japanese games, but also demonstrated significant potential for future franchise development.”

 No further details about the future of the franchise have been announced.

 Presently, in addition to the main game, fans can extend their Nier experience on PlayStation 4 or PC via Steam with an additional content pack that adds several new subquests and three coliseums to the experience.
-The content pack also unlocks the ability to obtain costumes from NieR: Replicant, such as a “Destroyer Outfit” for A2 and the “Young Man’s Outfit” for 9S.
+The content pack also unlocks the ability to obtain costumes from Nier: Replicant, such as a “Destroyer Outfit” for A2 and the “Young Man’s Outfit” for 9S.

 [Featured Image by Square Enix]